 The MetOp spacecraft have been developed and built by an industrial team led by EADS Astrium based in Toulouse, France.
 Three flight models were ordered and have essentially been completed.
 They will be launched sequentially in order to ensure continuous data delivery up to 2020 at least.
 Each satellite is 6.5 metres high and weighs about 4 tonnes at launch.
-MetOp-A, the first in the series, is carrying a suite of instruments which complement each other and existing meteorological satellites systems in terms of data provided.
+MetOp-A, the first in the series, is carrying 11 instruments, many of which are highly complementary, complementing each other and other meteorological satellite systems in terms of data provided.

 The first MetOp satellite is currently at the Baikonur cosmodrome in Kazakhstan.
 There, it is undergoing final preparations for its 7 October launch onboard a Russian Soyuz ST/Fregat rocket operated by Starsem.
 Lift-off is scheduled for 18:28 CEST (16:28 GMT).

 ESA TV will be providing live coverage of the launch from the main mission control room at ESOC, ESA’s space operations centre in Darmstadt, Germany.
 The initial programme will cover the final 15 minutes of the countdown, lift-off and launcher flight through to upper-stage engine shut-down.
 A second live sequence, some 75 minutes later, will cover the spacecraft’s separation from the launcher’s upper stage and spacecraft signal acquisition by mission control.
 The live broadcast will be available for downloading from the Eutelsat W2 satellite.
 The MetOp Video News Release will be played three times on 6 and 7 October, on Europe by Satellite, on Hot Bird.
 Details of all broadcasts will be posted on http://television.esa.int as from 2 October.

 You can follow the launch events via the following dedicated websites at: http://www.esa.int/metop and http://www.eumetsat.int